 DZ fires pass over Sigma Kappa rush.
 (Photo by ARZA BARNETT) Sigma Kappa wins bowl; Miss Alpha Sig selected Sigma Kappa sorority won the fifth annual Alpha Sig Bowl by defeating Phi Mu sorority by a score of 39-0 last Thursday.
 Jane Seldomridge, Huntington freshman, was selected Miss Alpha Sig by the active members of Alpha Sigma Phi.
 Miss Seldomridge represented Delta Zeta sorority.

-Women selected for the all-tournament team were: Alpha Chi Omega-Jacquelyn Morrow, New Martinsville junior; Alpha Xi Detla-Linda Bush, New Martinsville junior; Delta Zeta-Kathy Richards, Huntington senior; Phi Mu-Vickie Seabolt, Cedar Grove junior; Sigma Kappa-Judy Lantz, Huntington senior; and Sigma Sigma Sigma-Ann Talley, Saint Albans junio Robin Vealey, Charleston sophomore, received the most valuable player award in the tournament.
+Women selected for the all-tournament team were: Alpha Chi Omega-Jacquelyn Morrow, New Martinsville junior; Alpha Xi Detla-Linda Bush, New Martinsville junior; Delta Zeta-Kathy Richards, Huntington senior; Phi Mu-Vickie Seabolt, Cedar Grove junior; Sigma Kappa-Judy Lantz, Huntington senior; and Sigma Sigma Sigma-Ann Talley, Saint Albans Robin Vealey, Charleston sophomore, received the most valuable player award in the tournament.
 She represented Sigma Kappa sorority.
 The spirit award was presented to Alpha Chi Omega.
 Sigma Kappa received the championship trophy and Phi Mu was presented the runner-up trophy after the championship game.
 "The tournament ran really well, which impressed me because of the previous postponement.
-I thought the delay would hurt the tournament, but it didn't" said John Mullins, Logan senior, tournament coordinator and president of Alpha Sigma Phi.
-Mullins estimated 400 or 500 people attended the championship game.
+I thought the delay would hurt the tournament, but it didn't" said John Mullins, Logan senior, tournament coordinator and president of Alpha Mullins estimated 400 or 500 people attended the championship game.
 He said bad weather hampered the size crowd.
-Next year the tournament will probably be played in September or October, accoridng to Mullins.
+Next year the tournament will probably be played in September or October, according to Mullins.
 Attendance at the games would be better in 'warmer' weather, he said.
-'I had Allen warmed up and But McCoy was not the only if we didn't get that final two center of attention following the yards inside the 30 I would have upset in front of 9,500 chilly gone with him because he is a fans.
-Freshman tailback Bob better distance kicker, McCoy Tracey, subbing for an injured is more accurate from inside Jon Lockett, got considerable the 30 than Fitzwater," said the attention.
-In three quarters of winning coach. play the Buffalo, N.Y. native Intramural football looks to semi-finals Semi-finals for intramural football will be Wed-nesday with Pi Kappa Alpha No. 2 and Sigma Phi Epsilon No. 1 meeting in competition on Gullickson Hall The other two teams in the semi-finals were to be determined Monday in games between Pi Kappa Alpha No. 1 and Marshall Arms and the 49ers and Sigma Phi Sigma Alpha Epsilon No. 1 outscored Sigma Phi Epsilon No. 1, 14-0 in quarter-final play Thursday.
-However the SAEs were forced to forfeit due to an ineligible player.
-One of their players was on the master The rules for intramural football state that "each team will be limited to 20 players whose names must appear on the official roster before they enter a game."
-The ineligibility of the player was brought to the at-tention of intramural staff and the protest of the Sig Eps In another game Thursday Phi Kappa Alpha No. 2 beat Twin Towers East, 13-0 No games were played Friday due to a lack of officials.
-As a result, the playoffs were delayed and the championship game will be Friday, SPECIAL DISCOUNT TO STUDENTS 804 Washington Avenue "WIRE FRAMES ARE OUR SPECIALITY" CONTACT LENSES OPTICAL Phone 522-4631 rather than Wednesday as scheduled.